TonyLHansen/raspberry-pi-safe-off-switch/README.md

 For a program this small, declaring the values at the top is not necessary, but it is good practice to declare any configurable variables near the top of the code.
-When making changes later, you won’t have to hunt through the code to find these variables.
+When making changes later, you won't have to hunt through the code to find these variables.
 Secondly, it allows the GPIO number and hold time to be overridden on the command line, so that you can change them later without modifying the program.